keithfma/uncertaintext/README.md

 * `webpack` to bundle up the package and its dependencies as a single native module
 * `jest` to handle testing

-To run tests: *WIP!*
+To run tests: `yarn test`

-To build the package: *WIP!*
+To build the package: `yarn build` or `yarn build-dev` to make a human readable version.

+TODO: can we build and include the example page

 To view the example page: *WIP*

-Modules can't be served from the filesystem, so we must run a local server to view the example page.
-Run `python3 -m http.server 5000` to view the page at localhost:5000/html